17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Canopy By Hilton San Antonio Riverwalk

 Dig into the Southwest-chic vibe at the lovely Canopy By Hilton Riverwalk.
-Rooms dish out soothing earthy tones topped with bright colors that add a dash of Mexico to the mix.
+We’re big fans of the rooms here, dishing out soothing earthy tones topped with bright colors that add a dash of Mexico to the mix.
 Finish off the day with a craft cocktail at Otro, sipping the night away to the lights of the beautiful River Walk.

 Drury Plaza Hotel San Antonio Riverwalk